anmolmore/large-file-processor/README.md

 - OOPS with Flake 8 formatting convention

 ## Pending Items
-- Total no. of rows mismatch, validation required to identify missing chunk
+- Total no. of rows mismatch, validation required to identify missing chunk - split files in smaller chunks and validate each of 12 chunks used in my case
-- Reduce insertion time to less than 2 minutes
+- Reduce insertion time to less than 2 minutes, try another DB

 ## Improvements
 - Creating DockerFile for single step deployment